samtowers/bulk-trim-audio/README.md

 Trimmed audio is reduced to `(cutoff-mins - 1)` minutes.
 E.g. audio longer than `16` minutes will be trimmed to exactly `15` minutes.
 This it to provide a gap between the cutoff duration and new duration.

-A four second fadeout will be applied to the end of trimmed audio.
+A five second fadeout will be applied to the end of trimmed audio.

 Impacted audio files will be backed-up into `newdir` before being trimmed.
 This is done to preserve a copy of the file with its original duration. `newdir` will be created if it doesn't exist.
 Any nested folder structures will also be recreated within `newdir`.